-Most people don’t think about legacy when they are young.
+Most people do not think about legacy when they are young.

 In childhood, it barely exists as a concept.
 The world is immediate.
 You are known by what you can do, how fast you can run, how hard you can hit, how well you can play.
 Legacy, if it exists at all, is just reputation within arm’s reach.